tgnemecek/core-website/src/collections/pages/business.md

 ---
 template: ServicePage
 title: CORE Business
-subtitle: Balance and evolve business with CORE success strategies
+subtitle: Superpowered Success Strategies
 explanation:
   text: >-
-    **We help businesses implement sustainable change** by using the holistic system of *The Balancing Act* to assess where they are in balance versus out of balance—and why.
-With this new clarity, companies can use our pragmatic tools and logical, agile strategy to ensure that employees, leaders, teams, and departments implement self-directed improvements over time.
+    **We help businesses improve immediate results and implement sustainable long-term change** by using the "superpowered" holistic system of *The Balancing Act* to assess where they are in balance versus out of balance—and why.
+With this new clarity, companies can use our pragmatic tools and logical, elegantly simple success strategy to ensure that employees, leaders, teams, and departments implement self-directed improvements over time.

-    > **What We Can Do for You**
+    **Ways We Can Improve Results**

     1. Executive Coaching & Leadership Mastery